vaal12-go/quizzarium/README.md

 questions, amount of completions.
 * Questionnaire builder page: add “drag and drop” functionality to allow user to re-order questions/answers by dragging them;
-* NOT DONE: Interactive questionnaire page: save intermediate completion state so that when the user refreshes the page he can continue from where he left.
+* Interactive questionnaire page: save intermediate completion state so that when the user refreshes the page he can continue from where he left. - UPDATE of 26Mar2025 - intermediate state of page is saved in browser's session (on the client), so during reload of the page data is restored.

 ### Advanced level